-Looking for that key piece of information about buses, when the term finishes or when sunhats are compulsory, then this is the place.
-Find the item you require in the contents, click and the salient section will scroll up.
-Another click on "Top" will take you back to the contents.
-Something missing or should you require further information let us know here or give reception a call on 574 2106.
+Looking for that key piece of information about buses, what the school's take on devices is or when sun hats are compulsory, then this is the place.
+Should you require further information let us know by giving reception a call on 574 2106 or access our school policies directly via SchoolDocs.

-In the interests of the pupil's progress regular attendance is required under law and nothing but sickness or other unavoidable cause should be allowed to interfere with a student's presence in school.
+In the interests of regular attendance sickness or other unavoidable cause should be all that interferes with a student's presence in school.

 The school community has adopted a policy which places an expectation on parents and caregivers to contact the school by 09:15 on any/every school day their child will not be attending.